ekkis/js-prototypes/README.md

 ## Strings

-  ### sprintf
+  ### sprintf [object | array]

+  Very similar to the original C function but only accepts `%s` as the token replacement tag.
+  In this mode the parameter passed must be an array e.g. `"It's a %s of %s".sprintf(["figure", "speech"])`

-  Very similar to the orignal C function but accepts an object with values to use as replacement and references are made with the `%{elem}` syntax e.g. `"Call my %{relative}".sprintf({relative: 'mother'})`
+  As a secondary syntax, the method accepts an object with values to use as replacement and references are made with the `%{elem}` syntax e.g. `"Call my %{relative}".sprintf({relative: 'mother'})`